Simulation and Medical Education Fellowship

 About Our Facility

-The 10,000-square-foot Interdisciplinary Simulation and Education Center is located on the lower level of the HCMC Parking Ramp.
+The 10,000-square-foot Interdisciplinary Simulation and Medical Education Center is located on the lower level of the HCMC Parking Ramp.
 The center includes multiple rooms dedicated to each of the simulation tools offered.
 Many of the rooms are fully wired with audio/video recording and monitoring capabilities and many have with one-way glass for observation.
 The center also includes a conference space room for larger group discussions.